arjun-whiteshadow/arjun-whiteshadow/README.md

 ### Hi there 👋, my name is Arjun Sharma Poudel
 ![](https://www.linkedin.com/in/arjunsharmapoudel/)

 Namaste, I am Arjun Sharma Poudel, Nepal, a skilled Web Developer, and PHP programmer with laravel framework specialist .
 I am a freelancer and a contract Web designer and Web Developer.
 I have a significant amount of experience in various web companies and have finished various projects.
 As a Web Developer, I have planned to devote my life to developing and maintaining websites and web-based tools for ethically-minded businesses, organizations and non-profit companies.
-I provide services in web design, web development, graphic design, and SEO too.
+I provide services in web design, web development and SEO too.

 Skills: Php / Laravel / Python / JS / HTML / CSS / Wordpress / Digital Marketing / SEO